scottcolfer/scottcolfer.github.io/_posts/2017-08-25-value-manager.md

 In reality, it's been years since product managers were people 'from the business' (possibly a senior and trusted technical specialist or subject matter expert) who would be placed in to a development team to decide what features they should build.
 Today, product management is a [distinct profession](https://www.gov.uk/service-manual/communities/product-and-service-community) in its own right - that wasn't as true even four or five years ago.
 Product management in 2017 is more likely to be about creating a strategy that maximises the value of a service, working with a team to set goals that descrbe what the increase in value looks like if they're successful but leaving the team to figure out how to do it.

-We don't yet have a label that usefully describes what our professoin really does.
+We don't yet have a label that usefully describes what our profession really does.

 I think that the 'product manager' is dead, and the 'value manager' is emerging to take their place.